 Hi everyone!
-Today I’m very, *very* excited to share a piece of news which just came to my inbox this week.
+Today I’m very excited to share a piece of news which just came into my inbox this week.
 Come November 11, 2011, I’ll be speaking at Wharton, for the Wharton Marketing Conference 2011!

 What is the Wharton Marketing Conference?
 It’s an annual marketing conference organized by Wharton that showcases the latest trends in the field of marketing.
 It serves as an integral forum for the marketing community within and beyond Wharton, as well as an opportunity to build personal and professional networks.

 Now in the eighth year running, the conference has been established as a highly esteemed event to be a part of, with delegates from top firms and agencies proactively pitching to speak there and a highly rigorous selection process in place for speakers and presenters.
 From what I understand, the speakers are top CEOs / Presidents / VPs / Directors in Fortune 100 companies, all extremely influential in their fields.

 For me, it is an incredible, incredible honor to be invited to speak there.
 Wharton is the business school of University of Pennsylvania, which is one of the Ivy Leagues – a prestigious circle of the top universities in US including Harvard, Princeton, Cornell, Brown and Yale.
 Ivy League has strong connotations of excellence, exclusivity, and even elitism.
 Mention Wharton/UPenn or any of the universities in the Ivy League to someone, and you’ll get a knowing nod of recognition, look of awe, along with an accompanied “wow” from those inside and outside of the circle.

 Hence, to have been invited to speak by the committee is what I regard as an extremely high mark of affirmation for my work and what I’ve achieved with my blog/business to date.
 So, here’s a big shout out to the universe for sending this my way, and to all of you for your ongoing support. :D